common agricultural policy cap

 The CAP needs to be adequately funded to support farmers and help them transition to more sustainable practices.

-The new Common Agriculture Policy (2023-2027)’s legal framework
+The Common Agriculture Policy 2023-2027’s legal framework

 Since the Lisbon Treaty’s entry into force, the CAP falls under the ‘ordinary legislative procedure’.
 In June 2018, the European Commission presented proposals for a post-2020 Common Agricultural Policy.
 These proposals include a regulation on the CAP strategic plans, a regulation on the single common market organisation and a horizontal regulation on the financing, managing, and monitoring of the CAP.
-Trilogue negotiations between the European Commission, Parliament and Council took place until the end of June 2021 and changed the original proposal.
+Trilogue negotiations between the European Commission, the European Parliament and the Council took place until the end of June 2021 and changed the original proposal.
 The European Parliament’s Plenary approved the new CAP Regulations on 23 November 2021.
-Member States have until 31 December 2021 to submit their CAP national Strategic Plans, which will have to be approved by the Commission in 2022.
-Then, the new CAP will enter into force as of 1 January 2023 until 31 December 2027.
+Member States submitted their CAP national Strategic Plans by 31 December 2021.
+As of December 2022, the European Commission approved them all and their implementation started on 1 January 2023.

-The new CAP (2023-2027) Strategic Plan Regulation maintains the two-pillar architecture but includes a new direction towards more subsidiarity and a performance-based delivery model.
+The CAP (2023-2027) Strategic Plan Regulation maintains the two-pillar architecture but includes a new direction towards more subsidiarity and a performance-based delivery model.
 This gives Member States more responsibility and flexibility to design their CAP Strategic Plans at national level.

-The new legal framework created:
+The legal framework created:

 • New social conditionality enhancing farmers and farm workers’ rights, mandatory as of 2025.
 This social conditionality is based on current four EU legislative frameworks (Directive 2019/1152 on Transparent and Predictable Working Conditions, Directive 2009/104/EC on Minimum Safety and Health Requirements for use of work equipment by workers, Directive 89/391/EEC on Improvement of Safety and health of workers, Regulation 492/2011 on Freedom of movement for workers within the EU) and the EU foresees several assessments during and at the end of the CAP’s implementation period;